Learning = Challenges = Fun

 When we talk about fun we often think ‘easy to do’ and ‘lack of commitment’ and piano class is the opposite.
 The student who wants to learn and practises has fun in piano class.

 The question students need to ask then, is whether they really want to learn to play the piano and are willing to make a commitment to practise.
-Because that’s really what makes the challenge of learning fun – daily practise.
+Because that’s really what makes the challenge of learning fun – the ease in taking up challenges in learning that comes from daily practise.

 There’s a misconception that there should be visible signs of talent, before a student starts learning music.
 The average student has enough musical talent to learn to play.
 Many students come from backgrounds where they lack exposure to music and musical activities.
 Starting piano class gives them this exposure.
 What matters more is that the student has chosen an instrument that he/she has a keen desire to learn.

 ‘Parent support is the single and most important factor that determines whether a child continues or gives up once the novelty wears off’

 I read this in a wonderful article written by another piano studio and just can’t find the link to the full post.